Mastercard/direct-services-access-reference-app/README.md

     | `/services` | POST | [ReversalRequest](docs/ReversalRequest.md) | [ReversalResponse](docs/ReversalResponse.md) |

 > Case 5: [ACQUIRER ADVICE](https://developer.mastercard.com/direct-service/documentation/parameters/acquireradvice/)
+  - An Acquirer Advice request supports Acquirer generated advice to Mastercard when a Mastercard Digital Enablement Service (MDES) purchase transaction is declined by an Issuer.
   - User performs an API request to gather advice about a previous authorization that was made.
   - Refer to model classes for field level information.